 Being part of a WordCamp is a way to give back to the open-source community and a great way to have your artwork seen by a worldwide audience.
 I’m proud to be a part of it and grateful for acknowledging my skills.
 I will head up London’s Design Team this year, so watch this space!

 Made By Factory are experts in Bespoke WordPress Development.
-For more info, call us on 0161 826 1222 or get in touch via our contact form.
+For more info, call us on 0161 826 1222 or contact us via our contact form.